 I missed my friend's text when he was upset.
-If I had answered, he would have felt better.
-So it's my fault that he had a bad day.
+If I had answered, I could have talked him through it.
+It's my fault he's feeling down.

 I Should / I Must Mode

 Our brains are in I should / I must mode when it seems like there are rigid rules about how you are always supposed to behave, with no room for mistakes.